wmww/desktop-environment-talk/talk.md

 ## About me
 - William Wold
 - Often found in Fredericksburg VA
-- Works for Canonical (company behind Ubuntu)
+- Works for Canonical, the company behind Ubuntu
   - Works on Mir, an up-and-coming Wayland compositor library
 - Get in touch:
   - Email: wm@wmww.sh